Pablo-Ortiz-Lopez/ortizma.com/content/post/reading-rf-signals/index.md

 ### Why use modulation?
 When we transmit information as electromagnetic radiation, sending it as-is isn't practical for several reasons:

-* Not all waves propagate effectively.
+* Not all waves propagate effectively in all mediums.
-* Antenna size varies depending on the wave.
+* Optimal antenna size varies depending on the wave.
 * Often, we want to send multiple streams without interference.

 To optimize information transfer, we use modulation.
-We mix our information with carrier waves: signals ideal for traveling through various mediums like air, cables, or optical fibers.
+We mix our information with carrier waves: signals ideal for traveling with minimal interference through various mediums like air, cables, or optical fibers.
 The resulting wave inherits the carrier wave's characteristics.

 The following chart shows the different types of signal modulation, depending on the type of data to be sent, and the type of carrier wave used:
 ![Modulation types](images/reading-rf-signals/modulations.jpg)